3 killed, 15 injured in shooting at California food festival

 The wounded were taken to multiple hospitals, and their conditions ranged from fair to critical, with some in surgery Sunday night.
 At least five were treated and released.

 The Gilroy Garlic Festival features food, cooking contests and music.
-It's a decades-old staple in the agricultural city of 50,000 about 80 miles (176 kilometres) southeast of San Francisco, and normally a sea of tranquility for families.
+It's a decades-old staple in the agricultural city of 50,000 about 80 miles (176 kilometres) southeast of San Francisco.
 Security is tight -- festival-goers pass through metal detectors and their bags are searched.

 On Sunday, the band TinMan was starting an encore with the song "We're an American Band" when the shooting started.